The Bankrate promise

 High-interest personal loans

 If you’ve taken out personal loans in the past, you might be able to save money on interest by securing a new loan with a lower APR.
-Perhaps your credit has improved or interest rates are lower than they were when you originally took out your loan(s).
+It only makes sense to consolidate if you’re offered a lower interest rate, so prequalify for as many lenders as possible before officially applying.

-Your scores might benefit slightly if you reduce your number of accounts with balances.
-However, the credit inquiry and the presence of a new account on your report might offset that potential score increase.
+Because personal loans are installment accounts — not revolving — consolidating these loans into a new personal loan won’t lower your credit utilization rate.
+Your scores might benefit slightly if you reduce your number of accounts, but the credit inquiry and the presence of a new account on your report might offset that potential score increase.

 However, if you can save money by consolidating your personal loans with a more affordable installment option, it probably makes sense to go for it.
 Even if your credit scores do take a slight hit from the new inquiry and loan, your scores can bounce back in time as the account ages and you manage it properly.